All Episodes

 They have to sound like they believe things that they do not believe.

-They have to sound like they are traditional Americans in many ways, because if if uh that's why Fournier, what it was small boards, this is the stuff you rejected in 2008, and that's damn right.
+They have to sound like they are traditional Americans in many ways, because if that's why Fournier, small borrowers, this is the stuff you rejected in 2008, and that's damn right.

 Everything he claimed was working last night was what he has ripped and criticized and impugned for five years.

-And then he said, Obama may not have the skill, the will, nor the time to fix inequality mobility in the economy.
+And then he said, Obama may not have the skill, the will, nor the time to fix inequality, mobility, and the economy.

 Not only that, Mr. Fournier, there isn't anybody in government who can do that.